AC1706-67/ODC-overdose-tracker/README.md

 ## About ODC

-The ODC Overdose Tracker supports community health initiatives by providing healthcare professionals and first responders with tools to track and respond to overdose incidents effectively.
+ODC Log - Our Daily Compassion supports community health initiatives by providing healthcare professionals, peer support specialists, and first responders with compassionate tools to track and respond to community health incidents with care and humanity.

 ---